tehnium/bad-disk-partitioner/README.md

 # badpart_safe.sh

-A Linux shell script for temporary reuse of failing HDDs by scanning the whole disk, excluding bad regions with a safety margin, creating partitions only in good areas, and formatting them as NTFS using quick format mode.
-This project is meant for damaged or unreliable disks that are no longer trusted for normal storage use. [web:269][web:270][web:90]
+`badpart_safe.sh` is a destructive Linux shell script that scans an entire disk with `badblocks`, isolates defective areas with a safety margin, creates partitions only in the remaining good regions, and formats them as NTFS using quick format mode (`mkfs.ntfs -Q`).
+The script is intended for temporary or low-trust reuse of problematic HDDs, not for reliable long-term storage.

-## Features
+## What it does

+The script performs these steps automatically:

+1. Reads the target disk size and basic SMART data when `smartctl` is available.
-- Full-disk read-only scan with `badblocks -sv`, with native percentage progress shown in the terminal. [web:91][web:92]
+2. Runs a full read-only scan with `badblocks -sv`, showing native progress percentage in the terminal.
-- Saves detected bad blocks to a file using `badblocks -o`. [web:91][web:263]
+3. Writes only discovered bad block numbers to a text file via `badblocks -o`.
-- Adds a 500 MiB safety offset around detected bad regions.
+4. Groups adjacent bad blocks into bad regions and adds a 500 MiB safety offset around each region.
-- Merges excluded regions if they are closer than 20 GiB.
+5. Merges excluded regions that are closer than 20 GiB.
-- Creates a GPT partition layout only in the remaining safe areas using `parted`. [web:216][web:217]
+6. Builds a GPT partition layout only from the remaining good regions using `parted`.
-- Formats resulting partitions as NTFS using quick format mode `mkfs.ntfs -Q`. [web:249][web:253]
+7. Creates the partitions and formats them with NTFS quick format using `mkfs.ntfs -Q`.

-## Warning
+## Important warning

-This script is **destructive**.
-It repartitions and reformats the **entire target disk**. [web:216][web:217]

-By using this script, the operator acknowledges that:

-- all existing data on the selected disk will be lost;
+This script **destroys all existing data** on the target disk.

-- selecting the wrong disk device will destroy data on that disk;
-- failing disks remain unreliable even after repartitioning;
-- this tool is intended only for temporary, low-trust, non-critical use.
+Use it only if the entire disk may be repartitioned and reformatted.
+The user is fully responsible for selecting the correct disk device, for example `/dev/sda` or `/dev/sdb`.
+Running the script against the wrong disk will erase that disk's partition table and filesystems.

 No warranty is provided.
-No responsibility is accepted for data loss, filesystem corruption, hardware failure, misuse, or any other consequence of running this script.
+No responsibility is accepted for data loss, filesystem corruption, hardware failure, target disk misidentification, or any other consequence of running this script.

-## Suitable use cases
+## Intended use

+This script is suitable for:

-- Temporary file transfer disks.
+- Temporary transfer disks.
-- Scratch storage.
+- Low-value scratch storage.
-- Short-term reuse of damaged HDDs.
-- Testing bad-region isolation on disks with media errors.
+- Testing disks with known media defects.

-## Not suitable for
+- Isolating bad areas on large HDDs for short-term reuse.

+This script is **not** suitable for:

 - Backups.
 - Long-term storage.
 - Important personal or business data.
 - Production systems.
-- RAID / NAS / server use.
+- RAID / NAS use.

-Disks with pending sectors, uncorrectable sectors, or repeated SMART read failures should still be treated as unsafe. [web:90][web:99]
+Disks that already show pending sectors, uncorrectable sectors, or repeated SMART read failures should still be considered unreliable even if this script completes successfully.

 ## Requirements

-Required tools:
+The script expects the following tools to be available on the Linux system:

 - `bash`
 - `badblocks`